 Missing The Boat

-Click a title page link to view song details:
+Click a title to view song lyrics & details:

 Music, Lyrics and Sound Recording Copyright © ℗ 2018 by Scott Cooley.
 All rights reserved.
 All songs written, arranged, produced, recorded, mixed & mastered in Michigan, USA by Scott Cooley.
 Everything you hear performed by Scott Cooley, including lead & background vocals, acoustic rhythm, lead, slide & bass guitars, piano, marimba, ukulele, harmonica, djembe, snare, hi-hat, maracas, tambourine, congas, bongos, castanets, and not enough cowbell.
 Studio album released on June 21st, 2018 on Scott Cooley Records, catalog # SCR08, with CD packaging by Scott Cooley.
 Cover photo by Richard E. Cooley.
 Total playing time 51 minutes.